-Halal / Kosher / Organic / Vegan : What can be objectively verified for a shilajit product—and what is just vague talk?
-This expert, long-form guide sorts through public labels , private certifications , marketing self-declarations , and real technical constraints (capsules, solvents, traceability), with supporting reference links .
+Halal / Kosher / Organic / Vegan: what can be objectively verified for shilajit — and what is just vague talk?
+This long-form expert guide sorts through public labels, private certifications, marketing self-declarations, and real technical constraints (capsules, solvents, traceability), with supporting reference links.

-Reading key : a credible label = organization + reference + certificate no./validity .
-Without these three elements, the label cannot be verified .
+Key to understanding: a credible label = organization + standard + certificate no./validity.
+Without these three elements, the claim is unverifiable.

 1) Framework & definitions: public label, private certification, self-declaration